Neuroling/SPINCO_SINEEG/ScienceCloud.md

 ## Access a WINDOWS VM from remote desktop
 See documentation: https://docs.s3it.uzh.ch/how-to_articles/how_to_access_windows_vm_using_remote_desktop/
+# Setup windows
+- Monitor .
+Right click in desktop, display settings and then advanced display settings.
+Change resolution to find the right size
+- Mouse.
+Turn black.
+Right click in desktop then personalize / themes/ mouse pointer settings

 ## Access a LINUX VM from remote desktop
 Documentation: